 New Down Payment Changes

+Much has been written about the new down payment changes since they were introduced immediately after the recent election in November 2015.
+The new Finance Minister, Bill Mourneau, hadn’t even warmed his chair such was the speed at which the legislation was delivered.
 The reaction from Bay Street to Main Street was equally as swift.
 Straight away there was confusion about the amounts involved as people rushed to voice their opinions.
 Once the dust settled it was apparent that the correct analysis was 5% up to $500,000 (as per usual) and then 10% applied to the balance over $500,000.
 Given that the average price for a detatched home in downtown Toronto is now well over $1,000,000 and the average semi goes for around $750,000 it’s easy to see how this can impact the process.
 Let’s say a property is being purchased for $850,000.
 That’s $25,000 plus $35,000 pushing the required down to $60,000.
 Properties priced over $1,000,000 are subject to a different set of rules but I can see these criteria being altered as average prices creep toward this level.

 The average existing homeowner who has already acquired equity through earlier purchases could roll this into the asking price but for the first time buyer it could prove to be a psychological and fiscal barrier.
 In reality it’s a fairly benign adjustment when all the factors that affect mortgage eligibility are taken into consideration.